IgalSc/igalsc-devops/README.md

 # igalsc-devops
 Devops related scripts

-If you have any questions ping me at igal@itdelivered.ca
+If you have any questions ping me at igal @ itdelivered.ca